Mirrorless vs DSLR: introduction

 Perhaps most importantly, compared to established DSLR systems, the lens ranges of these mirrorless systems isn't quite as extensive.

-With a raft of new mirrorless cameras and growing lens ranges, have mirrorless cameras done enough to be genuine DSLR rivals or, more to the point, are they already better?
+The question is then, have mirrorless cameras done enough to be genuine DSLR rivals or, more to the point, are they already better?
 To help you decide, here are the key differences and what they mean for everyday photography.

 1. Size and weight